Mariners prospect Julio Rodriguez has playoff goals in Seattle. But first, he’s making up for lost time in Arizona.

 Rodriguez has been better than pretty good.
 In the three box scores released by the Mariners, he has four hits in 11 at-bats with a double and a homer to right-center.
 He’s hit multiple balls with exit velocities exceeding 107 mph, including two at 110 mph.

-“I’ve been really exciting to be playing again, just being on the field again and running around,” he said.
+“It’s been really exciting to be playing again, just being on the field again and running around,” he said.
 “It’s a great feeling.”

 Hearing the Mariners’ No. 1 or No. 2 prospect talk about winning MLB postseason games as if it’s an inevitability and not a far-off dream will only add to Rodriguez’s immense popularity with the Mariners and their fans.
 With his mixture of size, athleticism, charisma and baseball talent, including limitless power potential, fans and many scouts believe he will be the team’s next superstar.
 And Rodriguez embraces it all with an infectious smile and precocious spirit.

 But as to when he will reach those lofty expectations is difficult to predict.
-Like so many young players, his 2020 minor-league season ended before it started due to the spread of COVID-19.
+As so many young players, his 2020 minor-league season ended before it started due to the spread of COVID-19.
 Last season was supposed to be seminal in his development and inch him closer to the big leagues with a potential debut looking like mid-2022, if not before.

 After earning his first invite to big-league spring training, he was an obvious invite to attend summer camp in July and continue to work out at the alternate training site in Tacoma to further his skills and development.